Durukar/Auto-Exclude-Workflow/README.md

 # EN
 <br>
 <br>
-# File and Directory Deletion 🗑️
+# Auto Exclude - PY 🗑️
 This is a script that searches for files and directories in a specified directory and, if the file creation time is greater than a specified number of days specified in a configuration file, the file is deleted.
 The script also deletes directories specified in a configuration file.
 <br>
 # Requirements 📋